Blood Stain Child: Background

-On 12 June 2010, Ryu announced on his official blog that Sadew withdrew from the band due to personal reasons.
+On 12 June 2010, Ryu announced on his official blog that Sadew withdrew from the band for personal reasons.
 Drummer Violator left the band as well, in order to take care of family business.
 In September the band announced new members Sophia Aslanides (also known as Sophia Aslanidou, from Greece) on vocals and Gami (ex-Youthquake) on drums, signing a contract with Italian record label Coroner Records and Japanese record label Pony Canyon.

 In April 2011, Blood Stain Child took part in a Studio Ghibli cover album titled Imaginary Flying Machines - Princess Ghibli, covering the songs "Itsumo Nando Demo" (Spirited Away) and "Teru no Uta" (Tales from Earthsea).
 In June 2011, the band performed at A-Kon in Dallas, Texas, together with D. Later that same month, the band released their fifth full studio album, Epsilon.
 The band started a Japanese tour from 19 August to 24 September.
-In December 2011, the band performed in Moscow, St. Petersburg, Ekaterinburg and Kiev.
+In December 2011, the band performed in Moscow, St. Petersburg, Ekaterinburg and Kyiv.

-Blood Stain Child performed as special guests at Naka-Kon 2012, in Overland Park, Kansas, between the 10–12 February.
+Blood Stain Child performed as special guests at Naka-Kon 2012, in Overland Park, Kansas, between 10–12 February.
 In March 2012, the band took part in another Princess Ghibli album, covering the song "Ai wa Hana Kimi wa Sonotane" (Only Yesterday).
 On 21 July, Sophia officially announced that she was leaving Blood Stain Child.
 She later formed the electronic metal band Season of Ghosts in 2013.
 New female vocalist Kiki joined the band on 3 December.
 In early 2013 the band introduced their new VJ/DJ - Makoto, which came along with an announcement of Aki being absent from further live shows due to "his personal issues", however, he will remain a member and take part in the creation of music.
 However, Makoto left in 2014.

-Founding member Ryo and Kiki both left Blood Stain Child in 2016.
+Founding members Ryo and Kiki both left Blood Stain Child in 2016.
 They were replaced by bassist Yakky and male vocalist Saika, respectively.

 In 2018, Blood Stain Child joined forces with Danceroid singer Yuzuki and created the melodic death metal supergroup Yuzukingdom.

 On 1 February 2019, Blood Stain Child released a new single, entitled "Del-Sol" as well as an accompanying music video.
 Later that year, on 3 July, a new full-length album called Amateras was released featuring the same members as the previous single.

+Yakky left the band after nine years on April 20, 2025.
+Shortly after, the band announced the return of original bassist/vocalist Ryo.

 Musical style

-A notable feature of Blood Stain Child is their tendency to incorporate both electro-industrial and euro-trance related themes and elements into their music.
 The band's sound includes screamed vocals complemented at times by traditional singing, with their overall musical style best classified as a mix between In Flames, Children of Bodom, and Soilwork.
 The band cites influences such as In Flames, Dark Tranquillity, HIM, X Japan, and Luna Sea.